1. Iceland Airwaves, Iceland

 6. Main Square Festival, France

 I would go back in a whim just to enjoy once again the unreal scenery of the city where is held, Arras old town, about 150km away from Paris.
 11 years old, Main Square is one of the best put together festivals we’ve ever been to.
 Apart from the cozy town, the camping zone happens to be located really nearby and Lille or Charleroi airports are both conveniently located around 45km away.

-Sting, Green Day, Iron Maden, David Guetta, Muse and The Prodigy have played there.
-This year dates are July, 3rd to 5th, being the 3 day passes and Saturday / Sunday tickets over.
-So if you want to have a peak, the Friday pass is your best bet and you could be listening to Lenny Kravitz an Shaka Ponk in a few weeks.
+Sting, Green Day, Iron Maden, David Guetta, Muse, and The Prodigy have played there.
+This year dates are July, 3rd to 5th, being the 3-day passes and Saturday / Sunday tickets over.
+So if you want to have a peak, the Friday pass is your best bet and you could be listening to Lenny Kravitz and Shaka Ponk in a few weeks.

-A great atmosphere, mix of festival goers, families and locals, perfect for the first timers and likers of all kinds of music.
+A great atmosphere, a mix of festival-goers, families, and locals, perfect for the first timers and likers of all kinds of music.
 Truly enjoyable!